Eccentricities by JVG

 8. Split approximately half of the total soap into the three mica containers.
 Mix the colorants well.

-9. Pour the layer of soap using the uncolored half of soap batter into the mold.
+9. Pour the layer of soap using the uncolored half of the soap batter into the mold.

 10. Pour the colored batter and use the hanger swirl method to create some swirl.
 Save some of the brown mica to create the small layer towards the top of the soap.
 Use a small amount of the red wine and shimmering gold soap batter to decorate the top of the soap.